victorreisenauer/Findus/README.md

 ## Test driven development:

-Whenever possible we aim to write tests before the actuall class implementation.
+Whenever possible we will write (unit) tests before the actual class implementation.
 This makes sure we have a good understanding how that class should behave before writing it and helps us only write code that will actually be useful.

+All dependencies of those unit tests are mocked using classes implemented in the 'test' Environment, or mocked using packages like mockito.

+Example: You want to write a bloc implementing authentication in the application layer.
+First write a `mockAuthRepository` (file is in the same directory as the actual repository will be, so we can find it easily).
+Then write tests for the `authBloc`, only then implement the production authBloc class to pass all the tests.

+More on **test driven development** here: https://itnext.io/test-driven-development-in-flutter-e7fe7921ea92

 ## Environments: